 Km on the clock: 1,840

 I ended up in a club that night.
 I don't remember its name but I had to enter it through a cafe, walk downstairs and the corridors reminded me to a dungeon.
-The club was quite small and the DJ played the most bizarre music that I've heard in a long time.
-It started off with electronic music from the 90's such as Hyper Hyper of the German band Scooter and later German anti-fascist music.
+The club was quite small and the DJ had the most bizarre music playlist.
+It started off with electronic music from the 90's such as Hyper Hyper from the German band Scooter and later German anti-fascist music.
 Whatever kind of music the DJ played, the audience went bonkers. :D

 I came back to the hostel late that night.
-I actually wanted to leave Bratislava the next day but I decided to stay for another night since I only got a couple of hours of sleep after being out for the night.
-Through that I could keep cycling well rested in direction Hungary the next day.
+I actually wanted to leave Bratislava the next day but I decided to stay for another night since I was too tired from my night out.
+Thus I cycled well rested in direction Hungary the following day.

 I simply followed the Danube and the EuroVelo 6 on the Slovakian side.
-In the beginning the cycling path was tarred and it was lots of fun pedaling on top of the embankment - the river to my right and the open fields to my left.
+In the beginning the cycling path was tarred and it was lots of fun pedaling on top of the embankment - the river to my right and open fields and forestes to my left.
 At times I reached speeds of 30 km/h.
 However, the further I went the worse the cycling path got.
 At some point it turned into a gravel path and later into a sandy path.
 At this point it was rather a hiking path.
 Cycling it was quite challenging and I wondered if it was the same on the other side of the river!?
 I don't know.
 But what I do know is that covering a designated cycling path with sand isn't a good idea. :D

-Just a few minutes being in Hungary it started pouring.
+Just a few minutes after I entered Hungary it started to pour.
 Fantastic!
-Now it's not only hot it's even raining and it's still 50 kilometers to Budapest.
-I tried to hide from the rain at a supermarket and hoped it would stop soon but it didn't happen.
-I put on my rain clothes and kept pedaling to Budapest.
-Although I didn't get wet through the rain, I was covered in my own sweat due to the high temperatures which made me sweat really hard.
+Now it's not only hot, it's even raining and it's still 50 kilometers until Budapest.
+I tried to hide from the rain under a roof outside of a supermarket and hoped it would stop soon.
+Time passed but it didn't stop to rain.
+I put on my rain clothes and simply cycled through the rain to Budapest.
+Although I didn't get wet from the rain, I was covered in my own sweat due to the high temperatures and humidity.

-Luckily it stopped raining a few kilometers outside of Budapest and it was already dark when I entered the city.
-I simply followed the signs to the city center.
+The rain finally stopped a few kilometers outside of Budapest.
+It was already dark when I entered the city and I simply followed the road signs to the city center.
 As I cycled through the city I got a good feeling about this place.
 I was excited to be here and to explore the city the next days.
 I was also very surprised about the good bicycle lane infrastructure.
-It was just fun riding through Budapest at night.
-As soon as I saw the lightened up Hungarian Parliament Building on the other side of the Danube I knew that I'll stay here for a few days because it had such a wow-effect on me.
+It was fun riding through Budapest at night.
+As soon as I discovered the lightened up Hungarian Parliament Building on the other side of the Danube, I knew that I'd stay here for a few days.
+It really had a wow-effect on me.